jarviscanada/jarvis_data_eng_RoshanRamesh/springboot/README.md

 - Improvements

 # Introduction
 The Springboot trading application is a REST API application simulating an online stock trading platform.
-The application does CRUD operations pertaining to quotes, security orders, accounts and traders.
-Users can use the IEX cloud as a datasource and store data in the PSQL database.
+The application does CRUD operations on quotes, security orders, accounts, and traders.
+Users can use the IEX cloud as a data-source and store data in the PSQL database.
 The application uses MVC architecture along with the Spring framework deployed using Docker containers.

 ## Quick Start
 Prequiresites: CentOS7 and Docker version 17.05 or higher.